 Special Educational Needs

-The School’s Inclusion Co-ordinator (INCo) is:
+The School’s Special Needs Co-ordinator (SENDCo) is: Mrs Ryan.

 At Mead Vale Primary School, we believe that all children have the right to a full and rounded education which will enable them to achieve their full potential.